-We were told about this recipe by a family member, who found it on this post on the MSE forum.
+I can’t take credit for this recipe, a family member found it on this post on the MSE forum.
 It is a perfect dessert when you are on a budget!
 It works out cheaper than traditional cake mix because the recipe only uses one egg, and oil instead of butter (hang with me, it sounds odd but these are delicious!).
 The only difference to the original recipe is that I always add baking powder and up the temperature because I like them to rise!

 It saves on washing up too because its possible to mix it all together in one bowl if needed (just add the wet ingredients straight on top of the dry), and it is so simple and quick to throw in the oven for a last minute dessert when you are all out of desserts!

 They freeze well too, meaning they are perfect for lunchbox treats, just pop in your lunchbox straight from the freezer.
 They will keep your lunch nice and cool, and will be defrosted ready to eat by lunchtime – perfect!

 - 150 g sugar

 - 1 medium egg